mirror/boost/boost/libs/parameter/doc/index.rst

 .. _`Read/Write Property Map`: ../../../property_map/doc/ReadWritePropertyMap.html
 .. _`Readable Property Map`: ../../../property_map/doc/ReadablePropertyMap.html

-Don't be intimidated by the information in the 2nd and third column.
+Don't be intimidated by the information in the second and third columns above.
 For the purposes of this exercise, you don't need to understand them in detail.

 Defining the Keywords
 =====================